 We think subscription based or recurring payment methods are here to stay.
 Service providers like them because they represent predictable revenue, similarly on the other side consumers like them because they are a known and easily quantified cost.
 There’s also a psychological factor where once you subscribe, most consumers will feel obligated to consume as much if not all of it, increasing the demand for the service and allowing economies of scale to kick in.

-The combination of the above three payment options for indexers provide several advanced subscription based options for Consumers and Indexers.
+The combination of the above three payment options for Node Operators provides several advanced subscription based options for Consumers and Node Operators.
 Some parties may benefit from the certainty of rewards provided by Closed Agreements and the predictability of recurring costs.
 Equally, others may instead prefer to hunt out the most affordable data by going for high volume recurring agreements or low spot prices on the Pay-As-You-Go market.